dvdalves/dvdalves/README.md

   </a>
 </p>

----

-<h2 align="center">👋 Hi, I'm David Alves!</h2>

 <p align="center">
-  Software Developer passionate about technology, specialist in the .NET ecosystem, focused on full-stack applications, microservices, and cloud solutions.
+  Software Engineer passionate about technology, specializing in the .NET ecosystem and focused on full-stack applications, microservices, and cloud solutions.
 </p>

 ---